ShivaScripts/CloudCryptoVoicer-AWS-Alexa-Telegram/README.md

 # 🪙 Crypto Monitoring & Notification System

 A fully cloud-native, real-time cryptocurrency monitoring system built on AWS, leveraging services like Lambda, S3, DynamoDB, and EventBridge.
-A real-time, serverless cryptocurrency monitoring system built on AWS that leverages Alexa, Email (SES), and Telegram Bot API to deliver automated market updates and alerts using live data from the CoinGecko API.
+This serverless system leverages Alexa, Email (SES), and Telegram Bot API to deliver automated market updates and alerts using live data from the CoinGecko API.

 ---